ssvlabs/ssv/docs/DEV_GUIDE.md

      PasswordFile: /path/to/your/file
     ```
    In this approach, the private key is not only encoded but also encrypted, adding an extra layer of security.
-   To generate the encrypted keystore file, run the `./bin/ssvnode generate-operator-keys` command with the `--password-file=****` flag.
+   To generate the encrypted keystore file, run the `./bin/ssvnode generate-operator-keys` command with the `--password-file=path/to/your/file` flag.
-   Replace <path/to/your/file> with your desired output file path for the encrypted keystore and the corresponding password file.
+   Replace `path/to/your/file` with password file path.
    This command will generate an encrypted keystore file that can be used securely in the `config.yaml` file.
    It's a more secure approach because the private key is not only encoded but also encrypted, adding an extra layer of security.